 What are Bytes and Bits?

 To help you understand better, picture a long line of ones and zeros: one bit is the equivalent of a single one or zero.
 Internet providers typically use bytes to describe available storage.
 One byte is equal to eight bits.
-In order to help organize bits, they are grouped to together:
+In order to help organize bits, they are grouped together:

 - 1 Kilobit (Kb) is equivalent to one thousand bits